 Measurement Transformers means either a Current Transformer (CT) or a Voltage Transformer (VT) or a device carrying out both such functions, whose purpose is to enable the Metering Equipment to operate at more convenient currents and/or voltages (as applicable) than are present on the power system being measured

-Metering Equipment
+Metering Equipment *

 Metering Equipment means Meters, Measurement Transformers (voltage, current and combination units), metering protection equipment including alarms, circuitry, associated Communications Equipment and Outstation and wiring.

-Meter Register
+Meter Register ‡

-Meter Register means a device, normally associated with a Meter, from which it is possible to obtain a reading of the amount of Active Energy, or the amount of Reactive Energy that has been supplied by a circuit.
+Meter Register means a device, normally associated with a Meter, from which it is possible to obtain a reading of the amount of Active Energy that has been supplied by a circuit.

-Net Output
+Net Output ‡

-Net Output means the amount of electricity produced by a generating unit minus its Auxiliary Load.
+Net Output means the amount of electricity produced by a generating unit minus its Auxiliary Load or in the case of a battery storage unit the amount of electricity exported from the battery.

-Outstation
+Outstation ‡

 Outstation means equipment which receives and stores data from an Asset Meter(s) for the purpose, inter-alia, of transfer of that metering data to the relevant Data Collector as the case may be and which may perform some processing before such transfer and may be in one or more separate units or may be integral with the Asset Meter (i.e. a Half Hourly Integral Outstation Meter).

-Overall Accuracy
+Overall Accuracy ‡

 Overall Accuracy means the difference between the measured energy and the true energy at the Defined Metering at the Asset Point after taking account of all Compensations deliberately set into the Asset Meter and is expressed as a percentage of the true energy.
 The Overall Accuracy criterion for an Asset Metering System is as stated for the relevant Asset Metering Type in this Code of Practice.

-Password
+Password ‡

 For Half Hourly Integral Outstation Meters approved under BSCP601 for use in Code of Practice 1, 2, 3 and 5 (see 6.1): ‘Password’ means a string of characters of length no less than six characters and no more than twelve characters, where each character is a case insensitive or sensitive alpha character (A to Z) or a digit (0 to 9) or the underscore character (_).

-For a Meter approved under BSCP601 for Code of Practice 10 a security regime shall be provided to prevent unauthorised access to the data in the Metering Equipment.
+For a Half Hourly Integral Outstation Meter approved under BSCP601 for Code of Practice 10 a security regime shall be provided to prevent unauthorised access to the data in the Metering Equipment.
 A three level security regime shall be provided as per levels 1, 2 and 3 in Appendix C section 6.

-For separate Outstations (see 6.1): a Password may be described as above for Half Hourly Integral Outstations or a single password of any format (Asset Meters separate from their Outstation and capable of external communications should have the same password requirements as for separate Outstations).
+For separate Outstations (see 6.1): a Password may be described as above for Half Hourly Integral Outstation Meter or a single password of any format (Asset Meters separate from their Outstation and capable of external communications should have the same password requirements as for separate Outstations).

-Rated Measuring Current
+Rated Measuring Current ‡

 Rated Measuring Current means the rated primary current of the current transformers in primary plant used for the purposes of measurement.

-Reactive Energy
+Reactive Energy *

 Reactive Energy means the integral with respect to time of the Reactive Power and for the purpose of the Code, is comprised of Active Export Related Reactive Energy and Active Import Related Reactive Energy.

-Reactive Power
+Reactive Power *

 Reactive Power means the product of voltage and current and the sine of the phase angle between them, measured in units of volt-amperes reactive and standard multiples thereof.

-Settlement Instation
+Settlement Instation ‡

 Settlement Instation means a computer based system which collects or receives data on a routine basis from a selected Outstation by the relevant Data Collector.

-Single Line Diagram
+Single Line Diagram ‡